Locally conformally Kaehler structures on homogeneous spaces: Compact homogeneous and locally homogeneous l.c.K. manifolds of complex dimension

+with homogeneous l.c.K. structures induced from those on $G$ by the averaging method (c.f. \cite{Has}).
+A (primary or secondary) Hopf surface defined as above is called a {\em Hopf surface of homogeneous type}, which is a holomorphic principal bundle over a $1$-dimensional projective space $\C P^1$ with fiber a $1$-dimensional complex torus $T_{\C}^1$. \end{proof}

-\begin{Th} Only compact homogeneous l.c.K. manifolds of complex dimension $2$ are Hopf surfaces of homogeneous type. \end{Th}
+\begin{Th} Only compact homogeneous l.c.K. manifolds of complex dimension $2$ are Hopf surfaces of homogeneous type (up to biholomorphism). \end{Th}

-{\em Proof.} It is sufficient to show that any compact homogeneous l.c.K. manifold of complex dimension $2$ is a Hopf surface of homogeneous type in Proposition 2.
-As we have seen in Theorem 1, a compact homogeneous l.c.K. manifold $M$ of real dimension $4$ is diffeomorphic to $S^1 \times S$, where $S$ is a compact homogeneous Sasaki manifold of real dimension $3$, which is nothing but a Hopf fibration over $\C P^1$ with fiber $S^1$; and all homogeneous l.c.K. structures on $M$ are those which are obtained in Proposition 2. {Q.E.D.}
+\begin{proof} It is sufficient to show that any compact homogeneous l.c.K. manifold $M$ of complex dimension $2$ is a Hopf surface of homogeneous type as defined in Proposition 2.
+As we have seen in Theorem~1, a compact homogeneous l.c.K. manifold $M$ of complex dimension $2$ can be expressed as $S^1 \times_{\Gamma} S$, where $S$ is a compact homogeneous contact manifold of real dimension $3$ which admits a Hopf fibration over $\C P^1$ with fiber $S^1$, and $\Gamma$ is a finite abelian group acting on the fiber $T_{\C}^1$ of the fibration $M \rightarrow \C P^1$.
+These are exactly Hopf surfaces with homogeneous l.c.K. structures as defined in Proposition 2.
+Conversely a Hopf surface of homogeneous type admits a homogeneous l.c.K. structure as defined in Proposition~2. \end{proof}